v-exec/Elyium/README.md

 _Elyium_ is an experimental mobile alternate reality game, and a platform for narrative experiences and storytelling.

+To play, download the APK in this repository named `Elyium.apk` and install it on an Android device.

 [More information on this project can be found here.](http://v-os.ca/elyium)

 ## What is Elyium?